One protein is all you need: Customization with multiple sequence alignment (MSA)

 where $p_{\text{MSA}}(x'|x)$ is the distribution of sequences $x'$ homologous to the target protein $x$, $\mathcal{L}$ is the single-sequence loss function defined in \Cref{eq:loss}, and $\theta$ denotes the tunable parameters of the model backbone $f$.
 We refer to customization using \Cref{eq:loss-msa} as \methodnamemsa.

 \paragraph{Results for fitness prediction.}

 It is known that evolutionary information is important for protein fitness prediction \citep{laine2019gemme}.
 Therefore, we demonstrate how \methodnamemsa and \methodname can enhance the performance of PLMs on the ProteinGym benchmark \citep{notin2024proteingym}. \Cref{tab:fitness-method-msa} shows that using \methodnamemsa with high-quality MSAs curated by \cite{notin2024proteingym} strongly enhances the performance of ESM2, approaching that of MSA Transformer, pre-trained on MSAs.
 Moreover, we find that MSA Transformer slightly benefits from single-sequence customization with \methodname, while customization to whole or subsampled MSAs disrupts the performance (\Cref{tab:hparams} in \Cref{sec:appendix-val-perf}).
+Please note that similar results were previously demonstrated in \citep{gordon2024protein} and \citep{alley2019unified} by fine-tuning protein language models on MSA, referred to as ``evotuning’’.